 We're looking forward to seeing you in Santa Barbara!
 A few IMPORTANT notes on logistics:

-Registration: Early bird discounts are available through midnight Tuesday 12 March after which regular rates apply; pre-registration ends Friday 5 April.
+Registration: Pre-registration ends when the conference is at full capacity or by Friday 5 April — whichever comes first.
 If the conference is not at full capacity by 5 April, a limited number of late registrations will be taken at the door.

 PLEASE NOTE: Due to membership and fieldtrip logistics, registration payment is a two-part process.
 First, you fill out and submit this form; second, you will receive an invoice for online payment through Squareup — during business hours, you will typically receive an invoice within one hour after submitting your registration.
 It is up to you to watch for the invoice and pay within one week to ensure your spot!

-Friday CNGA Workshop — Identifying and Appreciating the Native and Naturalized Grasses of California.
+Friday’s CNGA Workshop is Full.
 SERCAL is pleased to include our partner organization’s signature workshop — a morning of classroom instruction, lunch on your own, and an afternoon in the field.
 All net proceeds will go to CNGA.
 The goal of this workshop is to give botanists, resource and range professionals, ecologists, as well as interested landscape professionals and home gardeners, the confidence and skills to key an unfamiliar grass, and recognize key characteristics and groupings.
 First, a brief introduction to the ecological history of California grasslands will be offered, followed by a summary of the current status of this valuable resource with respect to weed invasion, restoration, and land use.
 Although participants should have a basic understanding of dichotomous keys and plant anatomy, they will be introduced to the grass key found in the 2nd Edition of The Jepson Manual (Eds.
 Baldwin et al.), as well as online resources for assistance in keying.
 Participants will receive key excerpts and supplies to create reference specimens.
 Taught by CNGA Board President Andrea Williams, a Vegetation Ecologist for Marin Municipal Water District on Mt.
 Tamalpais.
 She has worked in coastal grasslands from Northern California to Oregon off and on for 25 years.

 Saturday Shindig at S & S Seeds: Our friends are having a party and we’re invited!
 Buses will be on hand to ferry conference goers about an hour up the road to the Los Alamos Garden Center.
-More information to come…
+RSVPs have been extended to Thursday 4 April (disregard what the pdf says about the 1st).

 Finally, please watch this website for the latest information on the conference schedule, presentations, fieldtrips, and more!